 The County of Renfrew is offering language translation services provided by Google TranslateTM as a free service to all visitors of the County of Renfrew website.
 Our goal is to assist English as a Second Language (ESL) users with a way to understand the programs, services and information provided by the County of Renfrew.

 Please note that NOT all text may be translated correctly or be translated at all.
 You agree that when translation is complete, you assume the risk of any inaccuracies, errors and omissions therein.
 You agree that the County of Renfrew shall NOT be held responsible or liable for any damages or losses that may result from your reliance upon or use of Google TranslateTM.

 Under the direction of Mr. Bolduc, the Division also manages a Day Labour Construction Program.
-As summer maintenance requirements tend to be less demanding for equipment and labour resources, than the winter maintenance, the Department has found it extremely cost effective and efficient to undertake a sizeable day labour construction program.
-This permits the Department to rehabilitate the County infrastructure at below contract costs on certain types of projects thus allowing the Department to maintain a steady level of staffing, and maximize the return on the County's investment in its work force.
+As summer maintenance requirements tend to be less demanding for equipment and labour resources than the winter maintenance, the Department has found it extremely cost effective and efficient to undertake a sizeable day labour construction program.
+This permits the Department to rehabilitate the County infrastructure at below contract costs on certain types of projects, thus allowing the Department to maintain a steady level of staffing, and maximize the return on the County's investment in its work force.
 The Day Labour program is run by the Construction Supervisor, Mr. Daryl Cybulski.
-Typical projects undertaken by the Department include rural road projects and smaller bridge and culvert rehabilitation and reconstruction.
-Urban road projects and more complex bridge projects which are beyond the scope of the Department's day labour capabilities are tendered out to the private sector.
+Typical projects undertaken by the Department include rural road projects and smaller bridge and culvert rehabilitation and reconstruction projects.
+More complex road and bridge projects which are beyond the scope of the Department's day labour capabilities are tendered out to the private sector.